Sithmi818/GrandEats-Reservation-System/README.md

 # 🍽️ GrandEats
 ## Restaurant Table Reservation Platform

-A Full-Stack Web Application developed as part of a 1st-Year IP Module at SLIIT to digitize table bookings, pre-orders, and management workflows.
+A Full-Stack Web Application developed as part of a 1st-Year OOP Module at SLIIT to digitize table bookings, pre-orders, and management workflows.

 ![Project Screenshot](Images/dashboard.jpg)
 ---